 ProRail participates in the TTR implementation and follows the joint timeline of the European network managers for implementation at national level as shown in the diagram below.
 The TTR approach, in particular the new process components, will be tested in pilots with the aim of evaluating the process and contributing improvements to the TTR process prior to national implementation. (see Chapter 4.9.4 for further information).
-As a first step in the national implementation, ProRail is working on extending the capacity model during the 2021 and 2022 timetables.
+As a first step in the national implementation, ProRail will in 2022 and 2023 develop the capacity strategy and the capacity model for the 2025 timetable.